My Memories of the Santa Fe Railway in Fallbrook, California

 Santa Fe CF7 locomotive in Escondido, California

 Occasionally a boxcar or flatcar would be spotted on the team track at the station (a small, three track yard was adjacent to the depot); there were other lumber yards in town that were not rail-served, as well as agricultural equipment dealers that would occasionally get a load of something by rail.
+One week a covered hopper was parked on the team track and a portable conveyor was positioned to allow the hopper doors to be opened to discharge whatever bulk commodity it was loaded with onto the belt where it was carried up to the top of the belt into a chute to be loaded into dump trucks.

 The railroad pulled up the wye sometime in the 1970's, and from then on the engines would run around the train at the station siding.
 I got to observe this several times; the train would enter the yard on the middle track and stop with the caboose west of the first switch.
 They would uncouple the caboose there, pull the train clear of the switch, then drop the cars and run the engines up to the east switch.
 They would back the engines down the "north" track (the longer siding of the yard) and couple up the caboose, pull it through the north track and then back it down the middle track to the train.
 They'd couple the caboose to the standing cars, then run the locomotives back to the east switch, back down the north track past the train to the west switch, then back up the middle track to pick up their train, ready to head back out of town with the engines and caboose on the correct ends of the train.